mustafaneguib/theta-mn-queue/README.md

 ## Feedback

-If you have any feedback, please reach out to us at mustafa.neguib@gmail.com
+If you have any feedback, please reach out to us at mustafa.neguib@dataresearchanalysis.com Theta MN Queue is a project initiated by Mustafa Neguib and Data Research Analysis (SMC-Private) Limited (www.dataresearchanalysis.com)

 ## Contributing